LucaBiscotti/Python-games/README.md

 # Python-games

-Famous games remade in python:
+For now the games i remade are:

--Pong
+- Pong
--Snake
+- Snake